 So today we’re going to talk about this: how to stay motivated to lose weight for fatty liver, but also how to keep your ideal weight months or years after getting there.

-Otherwise, your fatty liver can come back and, as I said already, you might find it more difficult to start it all over again.
+Otherwise, your fatty liver can come back, and, as I said already, you might find it more difficult to start it all over again.

 And here is one easy trick that I use, one trick that is deceptively simple, yet extremely useful.

-It’s the one thing that helped me keep my weight under control, kept me motivated and kept me going on with my diet and keeping my weight at or close to the ideal number:
+It’s the one thing that helped me keep my weight under control, kept me motivated, and kept me going on with my diet and keeping my weight at or close to the ideal number:

-Get a scale, measure your weight daily and keep a diary of your weight!
+Get a scale, measure your weight daily, and keep a diary of your weight!

 This thing is more powerful than you can imagine!
-And it is vital to measure your weight daily, not weekly, not now and then, not every couple of days.
+And it is vital to measure your weight daily, not weekly, not now and then, and not every couple of days.

 Every day, every night, after splurging on a Saturday when you simply can’t say no to that cake, as well as after saying no to a deliciously-looking cake three days after.